Quantum Tech Insider

 The most immediate response to the quantum threat is post-quantum cryptography (PQC) — new encryption algorithms designed to resist attacks from both classical and quantum computers.

-In 2024, NIST finalized its first set of post-quantum cryptographic standards, including CRYSTALS-Kyber for key encapsulation and CRYSTALS-Dilithium for digital signatures.
-These algorithms are based on mathematical problems — like lattice-based cryptography — that even quantum computers can't efficiently solve.
+In 2024, NIST finalized its first set of post-quantum cryptographic standards.
+These include CRYSTALS-Kyber for key encapsulation and CRYSTALS-Dilithium for digital signatures.
+The algorithms are based on mathematical problems — like lattice-based cryptography — that even quantum computers can't efficiently solve.

 Major tech companies are already integrating PQC into their systems.
-Google has been testing post-quantum key exchange in Chrome, and Apple rolled out PQ3 for iMessage.
+Google has been testing post-quantum key exchange in Chrome.
+Apple rolled out PQ3 for iMessage.
 The transition is underway, but it's enormous in scope.
 Every secure connection on the internet eventually needs to upgrade.

 If you're interested in understanding the mathematical foundations behind these developments, Quantum Computing: An Applied Approach by Jack Hidary is one of the best resources for bridging theory and practice.